 Pin important info

-Pin items that are relevant to the whole workspace to the channel so they’re easily accessible.
+Pin items to the channel that are relevant to the whole workspace so that they’re easily accessible.
 Make it clear that commentary should take place in other channels.

 Integrate your tools

 Get department heads to regularly post updates so that everyone can track what’s happening and come up with ways to combine efforts.

 Don't forget to use this channel to inspire your team and celebrate big wins! 🎉